 To execute a transaction on the network, users can specify a maximum limit they are willing to pay for their transaction to be executed.
 This optional parameter is known as the

 maxFeePerGas.
 For a transaction to be executed, the max fee must exceed the sum of the base fee and the tip.
 The transaction sender is refunded the difference between the max fee and the sum of the base fee and tip.

-One of the main benefits of the London upgrade is improving the user's experience when setting transaction fees.
-For wallets that support the upgrade, instead of explicitly stating how much you are willing to pay to get your transaction through, wallet providers will automatically set a recommended transaction fee (base fee + recommended priority fee) to reduce the amount of complexity burdened onto their users.
+You can explicitly state how much you are willing to pay to get your transaction executed.
+However, most wallet providers will automatically set a recommended transaction fee (base fee + recommended priority fee) to reduce the amount of complexity burdened onto their users.

 In short, gas fees help keep the Ethereum network secure.
 By requiring a fee for every computation executed on the network, we prevent bad actors from spamming the network.
 In order to avoid accidental or hostile infinite loops or other computational wastage in code, each transaction is required to set a limit to how many computational steps of code execution it can use.
 The fundamental unit of computation is "gas".